HakimFerch/Parch-Posey-Data-analysis/README.md

 # Data analysis using PostgreSQL11 and Tableau desktop.
 ## Tableau Dashboard Link: https://public.tableau.com/profile/hakim.ferchichi#!/vizhome/ParchposeyDashboard/Dashboard1

-In this project i go through a detailed exploratoty data analysis using both SQL queries and Tableau dashboarding tools.
+In this project i go through a detailed exploratory data analysis using both SQL queries and Tableau dashboarding tools.
 I tried to generate useful information through asking questions about key aspects of the business which can help us achieve a clearer picture of what the Parch & Posey database tells us.

 The database tracks the sales of a fictional Business called 'Parch & Posey' which sells different types of paper to multiple clients across the United States.